jacksangl/primeErieRentals/README.md

 4. Payment processing integration
 5. Enhanced analytics for property performance

+## Contributions
+Used Github Copilot and ChatGPT to help develop the frontend.

 ## About
 Prime Erie Rentals provides quality housing options near LECOM and Presque Isle.
 Our properties are carefully maintained and selected for their prime locations.